 The amount of your Chapter 13 plan payment depends on several factors, such as your income, expenses, debts, property, and financial affairs.
 When calculating a Chapter 13 plan, it is important to consider all types of debt you owe.
 We built the Kansas Chapter 13 Calculator below to help you estimate your Chapter 13 plan payment and compare it to what you are currently paying on your monthly obligations.

-Some debts are treated differently in a Chapter 13 case.
+Some debts treat differently in a Chapter 13 case.
 For example, general unsecured creditors receive a portion of the amount they are owed.
 General unsecured debts include credit cards, medical bills, personal loans, most judgments, and old utility bills.
 However, student loans are generally not dischargeable, even though they fall into this category of debt.
 You will continue to owe your student loans after the Chapter 13 case is complete.

 Priority unsecured debts must be paid in full through the Chapter 13 plan.
 These debts include most tax debts, money owed to government agencies or entities, alimony, child support, and Chapter 13 administrative fees.

 Secured creditors have a lien on property that you own, such as a mortgage or a car title loan.
-These debts are handled individually.
+These debts are handle individually.
 Mortgage payments are typically paid outside of the plan, but you can catch up mortgage arrearage (past due mortgage payments) through the Chapter 13 plan to avoid foreclosure.

 If you are interested in Chapter 13, try the Ascend Chapter 13 payment calculator to estimate what your payment would be if you file Chapter 13 bankruptcy in Kansas.